 The Rottle’s torso usually takes more after the Poodle.
-It is lean and streamlined which allow it to nimbly maneuver a wide range of environments.
+It is lean and streamlined which allow it to nimbly manoeuvre a wide range of environments.

 The Rottweiler genes are most evident in the Rottle’s muscular legs.
 They can build up quite a bit of muscle tissue especially in their front shoulders and hind legs.

 This allows the Rottle to run exceptionally fast.

 The Rottle’s fur almost always takes after the Rottweiler in colour.
 It is either all-black or black with a brown or sable-coloured trim.